-My mission is to advance the art and science of human potential.
+My mission is to help people be more and achieve more, by advancing the art and science of human potential.

-I empower people with skills by writing the guides to change the world.
+I empower people with deep skills by writing guides that change the world.

-I am a strategist, an innovator, an Agile leader, a productivity specialist, a project leader, an author, a director of digital transformation, and CEO whisperer.
+I am a strategist, an innovator, an Agile leader, a productivity specialist, a project leader, an author, a director of innovation, and a CEO whisperer.